Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/06-ttl.md

 Three weeks in, they admit this approach isn't viable.
 Meanwhile, a simpler approach sat unexplored on the Research Tree.

 Without a defined checkpoint, there's no natural moment to ask: "Given what I've learned, is this still the best path?"
 The sunk cost fallacy (continuing an approach because you've already invested time, rather than because it's still the best option) takes over.
-This is extremely common by Researchers, who tend to be dedicated, brilliant people who get fixated by problems they try to solve.
+This is extremely common by Researchers, who tend to be dedicated, brilliant people who get fixated on problems they try to solve.

 ### Time-Boxing: Creating Decision Points